The Standard Model fermions as excitations of an ether: What about the masses?

+So is there some hope to explain these properties?
+The following considerations provide at least some ideas.

-\section{Neutrinos as pseudo-acoustic phonons}
+\subsection{Neutrinos as pseudo-acoustic phonons}

-A key postulate of the condensed matter model proposed in \cite{clm} was that all gauge groups have to preserve Euclidean symmetry.
-The consequence of this postulate for rotational symmetry was that the gauge groups have to preserve generations (we consider the massless case, thus, not the generations based on mass eigenstates) and act in the same way on all three generations.
-The consequence of translational symmetry was that each generation contains an inert direction preserved by all gauge fields.
-Given that the only inert particle in each generation is the right-handed neutrino, this leads to the identification of the direction of translation with some direction in the right-handed neutrino sector.
+Remember the association between the right-handed neutrinos and translational symmetry: It is a consequence of the postulate of Euclidean symmetry.
+While rotational symmetry leads to identical gauge actions on all three generations, the consequence of translational symmetry was the existence of an inert direction in each generation.
+Once the only inert particles are right-handed neutrinos, the translational direction has to be associated with the right-handed neutrino sector.

 But this is not the only consequence of translational symmetry.
-The other one is standard knowledge in condensed matter theory, and leads to the notion of ``acoustic phonons'' being different from ``optical phonons'': Acoustic phonons have no mass gap, while optical phonons have a mass gap (see, for example, sec.
+Another one is standard knowledge in condensed matter theory, and leads to the notion of ``acoustic phonons'' being different from ``optical phonons'': Acoustic phonons have no mass gap, while optical phonons have a mass gap (see, for example, sec.
 3.7 of \cite{Taylor}).
 This distinction is explained by translational symmetry: Essentially, the acoustic phonons are the Goldstone bosons related with Galilean symmetry, which is broken by the velocity of the background \cite{Schakel}.
 As a consequence, we have exactly three acoustic phonons -- the Goldstone bosons of the three-dimensional group of Galilean boosts.
 All other phonon modes have a mass gap -- one needs some minimal energy to excite them.

 Now, the acoustic phonons themself are density waves, and density $\rho$, velocity $v^i$ and the stress tensor $\sigma^{ij}$ have been identified in the model with the gravitational field.
-Thus, the acoustic phonons themself are gravitons.
-And, in nice correspondence with the prediction that the acoustic phonons have to be massless, the mass of the graviton is yet below the level of detection and much smaller than all masses of fermions.
+Thus, the acoustic phonons themself are gravitons\footnote{More accurate, they are among the additional degrees of freedom of the gravitational field associated with the change of the preferred coordinates in the non-covariant theory of gravity proposed in \cite{GLET}, thus, decouple in the GR limit of this theory.
+Thus, they are not the quadrupol waves of the GR limit.} And, in nice correspondence with the prediction that the acoustic phonons have to be massless, the mass of the graviton is yet below the level of detection and much smaller than all masses of fermions.